ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 user.

-As intermediaries might retransmit requests and consume quota-units without prior knowledge of the User Agent, RateLimit fields might reveal the existence of an intermediary to the User Agent.
+As intermediaries might retransmit requests and consume quota-units without prior knowledge of the user agent, RateLimit fields might reveal the existence of an intermediary to the user agent.

 ## Remaining quota-units are not granted requests {#sec-remaining-not-granted}

-`RateLimit-*` fields convey hints from the server to the clients in order to avoid being throttled out.
+RateLimit fields convey hints from the server to the clients in order to avoid being throttled out.

-Clients MUST NOT consider the quota-units returned in RateLimit-Remaining field as a service level agreement.
+Clients MUST NOT consider the [quota-units](#service-limit) returned in RateLimit-Remaining field as a service level agreement.

 In case of resource saturation, the server MAY artificially lower the returned